Edgeberry/Edgeberry-Device-Hub/documentation/alignment.md

 Production model:
 1. Device connects to the broker using the fleet provisioning client certificate (mTLS at the broker).
-2. Device publishes a provisioning request to `$devicehub/certificates/create-from-csr` (CSR-based) including `reqId`, `uuid`, `deviceId`.
+2. Device publishes a provisioning request to `$devicehub/devices/{deviceId}/provision/request` (CSR-based) including `csrPem` and optionally `uuid`.
-3. Server validates the provisioning client and UUID whitelist (hash-based), issues a signed device certificate, and replies on `/accepted` or `/rejected`.
+3. Server validates the provisioning client and UUID whitelist (hash-based), issues a signed device certificate, and replies on `$devicehub/devices/{deviceId}/provision/accepted` or `/rejected`.
 4. Device installs the returned cert/key and reconnects using its per-device client certificate.

 MVP/dev model (implemented):